 Fix Plumbing Vent Boots

-Often, plumbing vent boots can crack and break, creating a leak that spreads to the rest of your home.
-To fix plumbing vent boots, and stop your leaking roof from leaking, you’ll want to take a close look at them.
+Frequently, plumbing vent boots will crack and break, causing a leak that extends to the rest of your house.
+To repair the plumbing vent boots and save your leaking roof from leaking, you’re going to want to take a close look at them.

 If this is the case, you’ll need to remove the shingles and reattach the plumbing vent boots properly.
 While doing this, be careful with the shingles, so that you won’t have to shell out money for new ones.